 Skip to main content

-This Thursday, July 12, the Foundation for Science and Technology and the Aga Khan Foundation present the 16 projects selected for funding under the 1st Call conducted under the Scientific and Technological Cooperation Protocol between the Ministry of Science, Technology and Higher Education and the Imamat Ismaili in 2016.
-The session, which takes place within the framework of the Jubilee of Prince Aga Khan, takes place at the Ismaili Center in Lisbon, in the presence of the Minister of Science, Technology and Higher Education, Manuel Heitor, and Commander Nazim Ahmad, Diplomatic Representative of Imamat Ismaili to the Portuguese Republic.
+This Thursday, July 12, the Foundation for Science and Technology and the Aga Khan Foundation will present the 16 projects selected for funding under the 1st Call held under the Scientific and Technological Cooperation Protocol between the Ministry of Science, Technology and Higher Education and the Ismaili Imamat in 2016.
+The session, which takes place as part of the Jubilee of Prince Aga Khan, will be held at the Ismaili Center in Lisbon, with the presence of the Minister of Science, Technology and Higher Education, Manuel Heitor, and Commander Nazim Ahmad, Diplomatic Representative of the Ismaili Imamat to the Portuguese Republic.

-The Call for funding joint scientific research and technological development projects, aimed at encouraging and strengthening scientific, technical, human and social skills and capabilities aimed at increasing the Quality of Life in Portuguese-speaking African Countries (PALOP) and other regions of Africa, was launched in 2017.
+The Call for funding for joint scientific research and technological development projects, aimed at encouraging and strengthening scientific, technical, human and social skills and capacities aimed at increasing Quality of Life in Portuguese-speaking African Countries (PALOP) and other regions of Africa, was launched in 2017.
 In this edition, existing initiatives and ongoing collaborations between African and Portuguese scientific and academic institutions could apply.

 The launch of the second Call under this protocol, for new collaborations, will be announced during the session.